 You can also rent plastic chairs for lounging.
 There’s a parking lot available that’s part of the entrance fee and reasonably spacious.

-There are restrooms to use with showers and even a garden campground surrounded by swaying palm trees so you can stay overnight.
+There are restrooms with showers and a garden campground surrounded by swaying palm trees so you can stay overnight.
 Sleep in this paradisical wilderness costs 150 pesos per night, and the star-filled skies above are well worth the price.

 Snorkeling in Cenote Cocalitos